 Internal temp – Enables the view of the profiler’s internal temperature profile plot on the graph.

-TCs Line Thickness – The pull-down menu lets you select five different thicknesses for the TC lines drawn on the graph.

 Display Detailed PWI – With this unchecked, you will only see the “overall” PWI for the profile.
 It will not display the individual TC PWI values.

 Extra Cooling Slope – Enabling this feature displays multiple Cooling Slope measurements which are customizable by the user.